bpucker/CoExpPhylo/README.md

 `--out` specifies the output folder.
 All temporary file and the final output files will be placed in this folder.
 The folder will be created if it does not exist already.

+`--mode` specifies the way how the different steps are performed:

+'all' runs all steps in a consecutive way without parallelisation.
+The script needs to be started once and will run for a long time depending on the number of analyzed data sets.

+'cmd' will only write the computationally intense commands into text files to allow external execution e.g. on a high performance compute cluster.
+The script needs to be run in the 'cmd' mode three times to complete the entire analysis. '--coexp_script_path' defines the path to a helper script required for the external co-expression analysis.
+These external jobs need to be completed before the BLAST jobs can be written into the text file.
+Once the BLAST jobs are completed, the script is started a third time to complete the analysis by integrating all results.

+Default: 'all'.

 `--anno` specifies an annotation file.
 IDs need to be located in the first column and the annotation text need to be located in the second column.

 `--araport` specifies the Araport11 peptide sequence file as reference for the analysis.
 This allows an effective annotation in the final steps.